Shooing away her babysitting blues…

 His business relates to stealing cars to order, with a sinister Bleak (John Davis Chandler) in charge of some shady looking business dudes.
 The kids are taken to his office and escape.
-Daryl obtaining Bleak’s copy of the Playboy.
-But unbeknownst to him with a client’s order is written on the Chris lookalike centrefold.
+Daryl obtains Bleak’s copy of the Playboy.
+But unbeknownst to him a client’s order is written on the Chris lookalike centrefold.
 The kids escape and with the bad guys in tow the kids run and run into the nearest doorway… and that’s not the end of these Adventures in Babysitting…

 This is a delightfully told story with you keeping involved from the beginning.
 Many of the storylines hinge on what’s seen before, so pause before essential breaks.
-However on what appears to be a kid’s movie but is more of a teen movie.
+However, what appears to be a kid’s movie is more of a teen movie.
 Mainly as there are a few more adult references, Playboy is mentioned but with a tasteful pic of Shue wearing more than her birthday suit.
 A few other scenes hint at having a more sexual connotation.

-However the casting is wonderful, and each of the four main characters has their own individual scenes and shared scenes to shine in.
-Shue excels as a 17-year-old – despite being 24 at the time of filming – and she would be any kids dream babysitter looking out for her charges in times of danger and being supportive of their hopes and needs.
+However the casting is wonderful, and each of the four main characters has its own individual scenes and shared scenes to shine.
+Shue excels as a 17-year-old – despite being 24 at the time of filming – and she would be any kid’s dream babysitter looking out for her charges in times of danger and being supportive of their hopes and needs.